b-mclemore/carbon-arc/README.md

 - **In-Memory Storage**: Tasks are stored in memory and will be lost when the backend container restarts
 - **CORS**: Enabled for frontend-backend communication
 - **Ports**: Backend uses port 5000, Frontend uses port 3000.

+# Assumptions
+I've assumed that tasks can have identical titles, that "completing" a completed task should succeed (with a 200) and do nothing, and that titles for tasks have an arbitrary limit of 200 characters, though this could be changed to pull some limit variable from the environment.

+# Answers to questions
+1. How did you handle API errors?
+    Just by returning the proper code at the endpoint and continuing to serve requests, but I used Pydantic to handle some of the additional logic.

+2. What tests would you write if given more time?
+    I think that I was pretty thorough with my tests for the backend, but I don't have any tests in place for the frontend.

+3. What would you improve with 1 extra hour?
+    I would definitely start looking into data durability, since I still keep the tasks in memory.
+I was going to use PostGres but I ran out of time.